ikyih/Sneaky_Sasquatch_No_Bad_Word_Filter/README.md

 Step 9: Press start.

-Step 10: unzip the patched file.
+Step 10: Unzip the patched file.

 Step 11: Replace the unpatched Resources folder with the patched one in the duplicate.